-ClearBridge Large Cap Growth Strategy (effective on or about April 22, 2022).
+ClearBridge Large Cap Growth Strategy.
 The strategy seeks long-term growth of capital by taking a concentrated, long-term approach to generating growth by owning three types of growth companies across the spectrum of growth and volatility that can thrive through varying market environments.

-ClearBridge Large Cap Value Strategy (effective on or about April 22, 2022).
+ClearBridge Large Cap Value Strategy.
 The strategy seeks long-term growth of capital by exploiting market inefficiencies to identify strong businesses at attractive valuations that it can hold for long time periods.

 Franklin Emerging Markets Core Equity Strategy.
-This strategy seeks capital appreciation by investing in equity securities of issuers located in "emerging market countries.
+This strategy seeks capital appreciation by investing in equity securities of issuers located in "emerging market countries".
 The investable universe typically includes equity securities of companies in the MSCI Emerging Market Equity Index.
 The investment manager uses a multi-factor process to determine securities that have favorable exposure to quality, value and momentum.